-- (f) The validation function, in particular with regard to its independence from the CRCU as described in paragraphs 17 and 18 of this chapter, as well as the scope and suitability of the tasks performed and outputs obtained. - (g) The process for calculating own funds requirements. - 90.
-The procedures and results of the general risk assessment and prioritisation, the annual work plan, the guidelines, and the subsequent production of the internal audit reports should be properly documented and approved by the management body.
-The auditing techniques used and applied by the institution should be documented to ensure that assessments are consistent.83 - 91.
+- internal audit reports should be properly documented and approved by the management body.
+The auditing techniques used and applied by the institution should be documented to ensure that assessments are consistent. - 92.
 To avoid delays in the procedures related to an initial IRB application or an application to extend the IRB approach to an exposure class or a type of exposure that is currently treated using the SA, it is beneficial if the internal audit provides the competent authority with an independent assessment of the compliance of the initial IRB application or extension package with all applicable requirements.
 This applies in particular to compliance with the experience test requirements of Article 145 of the CRR.
-The benefit of carrying out an internal review of this nature is that shortcomings can be addressed by the institution before submitting the application, and the completeness of the initial IRB application or extension package can be ensured. - 92.
-For extensions and changes to the IRB approach, 84 institutions must submit, among other things, and together with the application, reports of their independent review or validation.
-85 In the case of material changes in the validation methodology and/or validation processes or process-related aspects of changes in the definition of default, the review of those aspects should be independently assessed by the internal audit function.
+The benefit of carrying out an internal review of this nature is that shortcomings can be addressed by the institution before submitting the application, and the completeness of the initial IRB application or extension package can be ensured. - 93.
+For extensions and changes to the IRB approach, institutions must submit, among other things, and together with the application, reports of their independent review or validation.
+In the case of material changes in the validation methodology and/or validation processes or process-related aspects of changes in the definition of default, the review of those aspects should be independently assessed by the internal audit function.

-83 See Article 175(1) and (2) of the CRR.
+See Article 175(1) and (2) of the CRR.

-$^{\,^{84}\,\,}$ See Section 7.3 "Notification" of this chapter on suggested templates to be used.
+$^{86}$ $\,$ See Section 7.3 "Notification" of this chapter on suggested templates to be used.

-85 Article 8(1)(e) of Commission Delegated Regulation (EU) No 529/2014.
+&lt;sup>87 Article 8(1)(e) of Commission Delegated Regulation (EU) No 529/2014.